 However, one of the biggest qualities of profitable startups is that they manage to control their costs.
 This ensures that money is spent only on the things that are most needful.

 Additionally, spending less means you are able to turn a profit faster because your expenses are minimal.

-The startups that are overly spendthrifts only have one way to survive.
-They rely on investor funding.
-It might be possible that you get millions of dollars in funding, however, you have a moral duty to spend the money wisely to further the company.
-Otherwise, you end up spending the money too fast, go broke and your company dies.
+The startups that are spendthrifts only have one way to survive.
+They rely on getting investor funding.
+It might be possible for you to get millions of dollars in funding.
+Even so, you have a moral duty to spend the money wisely to further the company.
+Otherwise, you end up spending the money too fast, you go broke and your company dies.

 6. Focus and Intensity can Drive Success

 Sam Altman’s experience working with over 1,400 startups to date is that the startups with a bigger sense of focus and work intensity manage to grow faster.
 Logically this makes every bit of sense.

 After launching your product, you get a couple of users on and they begin to provide feedback.
 The function of your startup team is to execute on this feedback.
 If you can maintain the focus on the main goal, and implement the feedback faster it means you are able to push the updates faster.